 The College strives to make its campuses inclusive and a safe and welcoming learning environment for all members of the College community.
-Pursuant to multiple federal and state laws and administrative regulations and pursuant to College policy, the College prohibits discrimination in its activities, services and programs based on race, color, national origin, sex, sexual orientation, gender and gender identity, religion, pregnancy, disability, genetic information, age, political affiliation or veterans' status.
+Pursuant to multiple federal and state laws and administrative regulations and pursuant to College policy, the College prohibits discrimination in its activities, services and programs based on race, color, national origin, sex, religion, pregnancy, disability, genetic information, age, political affiliation or veterans' status.

-For complaints related to allegations of sexual harassment, sexual assault, or sexual violence, please see Procedure 3.3.7.1.
+For complaints related to allegations of sexual harassment, sexual assault, or sexual violence, please see Procedure 5.3.4.1.